Cahore Lifeboat Station: History

 On the 18 December 1848, the full-rigged ship Republic was wrecked on Blackwater Bank, whilst on passage from Liverpool to Baltimore, Maryland.
 Two boats put out, Zephyr and Steamer, and the Master, and 19 of the 21 crew, were saved.
 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 The captains of both boats were awarded the RNIPLS Silver Medal.

-In the RNLI journal of 1 October 1857, it was reported that a new lifeboat station had been established at Cahore in County Wexford, Ireland.
+In the RNLI journal 'The Lifeboat' of 1 October 1857, it was reported that a new lifeboat station had been established at Cahore in County Wexford, Ireland.
 "The Blackwater Bank, extending for many miles along this part of the coast, has been from time immemorial a source of great danger to shipping, and seldom a year passes that several wrecks do not take place on it."

 Representation and campaign by John George, former MP for County Wexford, was instrumental in the provision of a lifeboat for this location.
 A 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, and based upon the design of Mr Peake, along with a transporting carriage, was provided to the station.
 The lifeboat was transported from London to Dublin free of charge by the British and Irish Steam Packet Company.